Common assault explained

 • Penalties vary depending on circumstances and whether it is a first offence assault

-• Self-defence is a potential defence, but the force used must be reasonable and proportionate
+• self-defence is a potential defence, and the law generally considers whether the force used was reasonable and proportionate

 Common situations